-PROFILE: The Levy Foundation gives 99.9% of their arts grants to arts organizations in the New York City area.
-They also have a very small staff and do not accept any unsolicited proposals or letters of inquiry for their grants.
+PROFILE: The Levy Foundation was created by Shelby White in memory of her husband, Leon Levy, who died in 2003.
+The foundation gives 99.9% of its arts grants to arts organizations in the New York City area.
+It also has a very small staff and does not accept any unsolicited proposals or letters of inquiry for their grants.